 The UK Synaesthesia Association was originally founded by Professor Simon Baron-Cohen, Professor of Developmental Psychopathology at Cambridge University and a leading researcher into the phenomenon.
 Operating as a non-profit making organisation, the Association brings scientists, researchers, students and synaesthetes together and provides verifiable and reliable information regarding the condition for the media and any other interested parties.
-The Association has a dedicated committee made up of researchers and synaesthetes who meet regularly, and produces an entertaining and informative quarterly newsletter for its members.
-We also hold an annual international conference with eminent guest speakers including scientists, researchers and synaesthetes themselves.
-Our national and international membership base is ever-growing and of course we welcome any new members, whether they are synaesthetes or simply those with an interest in Synaesthesia.
+The Association has a dedicated committee made up of researchers and synaesthetes who meet regularly, and produces an entertainin.
+We have held international conferences with eminent guest speakers including scientists, researchers and synaesthetes themselves.
+Our national and international membership base is ever-growing and of course we welcome any new members, whether they are synaesthetes or simply those with an interest in synaesthesia.

-Within this website you will find useful links to web-based discussion forums where synaesthetes and non-synaesthetes can share information and contact researchers conducting experimental investigations in order to further our understanding of synaesthesia.
-There are also links recounting the history of the study of synaesthesia, media articles, research papers and lots of other interesting, up-to-date information for synaesthetes, academics, researchers, scientists, artists, writers, musicians and journalists.
+Within this website you will find useful links and information.
+This includes links to social media sites where synaesthetes and non-synaesthetes can share information and contact researchers conducting experimental investigations in order to further our understanding of synaesthesia.
+Our FAQ section provides up-to-date information for synaesthetes or those interested in synaesthesia.

 On behalf of the UK Synaesthesia Association, I welcome you to our website.
 We hope you find these resources useful and we welcome your feedback.
 Please send any questions, comments or recommendations to: firstname.lastname@example.org.